WHAT IS ALIGN?

 Align is a platform of Earth and people-centric initiatives that will guide our path forward.
-The 3form family of companies (3form, LightArt, EFI and Springboard) believe it’s imperative to align the creation of beautifully designed products with actions and practices that help protect and nourish the planet.
+We believe it’s imperative to align the creation of beautifully designed products with actions and practices that help protect and nourish the planet.

 Align is our challenge to ourselves: Develop materials with intentionality and empower architects, designers, and consumers to make smart choices about how we buy and how we build.

-Building on more than 15 years of sustainability leadership at 3form, Align is the next step toward net-positive manufacturing.
+Building on years of sustainability leadership at 3from, LightArt's parent company, Align is the next step toward net-positive manufacturing.
 Our focus is to optimize current products and establish protocols for the products of the future—not only reducing our footprint, but contributing to the restoration of our planet and the betterment of human lives.

 We are a founding member of the Living Product 50 (LP50)–a group of forward-thinking companies defining, adhering to and promoting the rigorous benchmarks of the ILFI’s Living Product Challenge (LPC).
 This comprehensive framework is the peak standard for developing products that are healthy, socially responsible, and give back to the environment.